 Key points raised during the discussion:

-• Climate risk poses a systemic risk to the financial system,
+- Climate risk DOES pose a quantifiable systemic risk to the financial system.

-• Investors must shift focus from short-term returns to long-term resilience and decarbonisation,
+- The investment mindset needs to shift from short-term returns to long-term resilience and decarbonisation.

-• Policymakers play a key role in setting clear policy frameworks and climate targets that guide investment decisions and align with the net zero transition.
+- Policymakers have a crucial role in establishing clear frameworks and climate targets that guide investment decisions and align with the net zero transition.